mmistakes/minimal-mistakes/_docs/04-upgrading.md

 The alternate way of dealing with updates is [downloading the theme](https://github.com/mmistakes/minimal-mistakes/archive/master.zip) --- replacing your layouts, includes, and assets with the newer ones.
 To be sure that you don't miss any changes it's probably a good idea to review the [history](https://github.com/mmistakes/minimal-mistakes/commits/master) to see what's changed since you last forked/cloned the theme.

-Here's a quick checklist of the important folders/files that make the theme do its thing:
+Here's a quick checklist of the important folders/files you'll want to be mindful of:

 * `_layouts`
 * `_includes`